About

 - Fellow of the International Max Planck Research School for Astronomy and Cosmic Physics,

-funded 4-months research stay at the European Space and Astronomy Center (ESAC) - Talent support scholarship, Konrad Adenauer Foundation (KAF), 2013 - 2018
+funded 4-months research stay at the European Space and Astronomy Center (ESAC), Villanueva de la Cañada (Spain) - Talent support scholarship, Konrad Adenauer Foundation, 2013 - 2018

 3rd year physics courses at ENS Cachan (today: ENS Paris-Saclay)

-3rd year philosophy courses at Université Paris I Panthéon-Sorbonne - Visiting student fellowship, University of Oxford, 10/2013 - 12/2013
+3rd year philosophy courses at Université Paris I Panthéon-Sorbonne - Visiting student fellowship, St. Catherine's college, University of Oxford, 10/2013 - 12/2013

 -